darshanyd07/Angular_Hello_World/README.md

 # Hello World

-- Ability To launch BridgeLabz Site in a new Tab on clicking BridgeLabz Logo
+- To display Hello from BridgeLabz with a user inputted name